LIAAD/Time-Matters/README.md

 This project consists on a extractor of relevants dates from texts.

-the module are composed by 2 parts
+the module are composed by:

+    - Date extraction with Heideltime and replace in text the date expression for date format (yyyy-mm--dd).

+    - Keyword extraction with YAKE.

     - Creation of a inverted indext to organize the following data:
-        - Frequency the word or date that occour on text,
+        - Frequency the keyword or date that occour on text.,
-        - how many sentences that word or date appears.
+        - how many sentences that keyword or date appears.
-        - Exact position on sentence that the word or date appears.
+        - Exact position on sentence that the keyword or date appears.

     - Calculate the similarity of the relevant words with the canditate to relevant date.